-The act was renewed in 1892 for another ten years, and in 1902 Chinese immigration was made permanently illegal.
+The Supreme Court upheld the Geary Act in Fong Yue Ting v.
+United States in 1893, and in 1902 Chinese immigration was made permanently illegal.
 The legislation proved very effective, and the Chinese population in the United States sharply declined.

-American experience with Chinese exclusion spurred later movements for immigration restriction against other "undesirable" groups such as Middle Easterners, Hindu and East Indians, and the Japanese.
-The Chinese themselves remained ineligible for citizenship until 1943.
+American experience with Chinese exclusion spurred later movements for immigration restriction against other "undesirable" groups such as Middle Easterners, Hindu and East Indians and the Japanese with the passage of the Immigration Act of 1924.

 Chinese immigrants and their American-born families remained ineligible for citizenship until 1943 with the passage of the Magnuson Act.
 By then, the U.S. was embroiled in World War II and sought to improve relations with an important Asian ally.